-ACRT 279: Frame Straightening and Repair
+ACRT 279A: Frame Straightening Fundamentals

-2.0 Units.
-1 lecture and 3 TBA hrs/wk.
-Repeat: 3.
-No prerequisite.
 This course covers conventional and unitized constructed vehicle frames, straightening and alignment of each type, alignment at cross members, rear and side frame members, suspension systems, and steering principles in their relationship to frame alignment.
-Through this practicum experience, students will have the opportunity to integrate their classroom knowledge in a workplace environment.
+Study, demonstration and practice with various types of frame straightening machines, gauges and tools, including safety precautions used in the automotive collision industry, are covered.
 (CSU)